saviogl/saviogl.github.io/_posts/2016-02-06-unix-overview-for-macosx-users-part-III.markdown

 That's probably the most preferred way for developers to set permissions on Unix.

 #The *root* user
 **root** is the user name or account that by default has access to all commands and files on a Unix-like operating system.
 It is also referred to as the ***root account***, ***root user*** and the ***superuser***.
-On a Mac OS x the root user is disabled by default.
+On a Mac OS X the root user is disabled by default.
 It's an important Unix concept and you probably have heard or will hear a lot of references to it.
 Remote Unix servers provided nowadays by several cloud infrastructure services usually have the ***root*** user enabled and your first access to them is through this user.
 >Attention!
 It's not recommended to run your services under the ***root*** user, it's a better practice to run them on a user level and leave administrative tasks to the root user, and only on a per-need basis.

 ## SUDO
-Sudo (substitute user and do) allows a system administrator to give certain users (or group of users) the ability to run some (or all) command as root, or any other user while logging all commands and arguments.
+Sudo (substitute user and do) allows a system administrator to give certain users (or group of users) the ability to run some (or all) commands as root, or any other user while logging all commands and arguments.
 Sudo operates on a per-command basis, to make use of it just prefix a command with sudo.
 For instance:
 {% highlight bash %}
 $ sudo ls -la
 {% endhighlight %}